axcoto/k8s-cni-ipsec/final/strongswan_cni/README.md

 # StrongSwan CNI Plugin

-A plugin to esbalish a pod-to-pod communication over IPSec, with virtual ip return from strongswan
+A plugin to esbalish a pod-to-pod communication over IPSec, with virtual ip return from strongSwan

 # How it works

-It's an modification of `bridge` plugin.
-We use `bridge` plugin, and ipam to assign an ip address normally.
+It's a modification of `bridge` plugin.
+We use `bridge` plugin, and `ipam` to assign an ip address normally.

 After network connections are up, we run `ipsec` inside network namespace of container.

-Every pods become a client of strongswan, and get an ip address from virtual ip pool of strongswan.
-All clients, therefore pods can talk to each others.
+Every pods becomes a client of strongSwan, which is deployed separately, and get an ip address from virtual ip pool of strongswan.
+The ip is then assing to the `eth0` interface.
+All clients(pods in our case) can to each others using that virtual ip.

 ## Components